AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 ### Resources

-All icons have been sourced from [Material Design Icons](https://materialdesignicons.com) and [Octicons](https://octicons.github.com/)
+All icons have been sourced from [Material UI](https://material-ui.com/)